-With a large percentage of employees across the State of Connecticut working from home to help flatten the COVID-19 curve, the home office has become a coveted commodity.
+With many employees across the State of Connecticut working from home to help flatten the COVID-19 curve, the home office has become a coveted commodity.
 Unfortunately, not all homes offer dedicated office spaces.
 Because of this, kitchen counters, dining tables, living rooms, or bedroom spaces are doubling as home offices.

 Creating a home workspace does not require you to make extraordinary upgrades to your home or even purchase fancy office equipment.
-Taking the time to set up a workspace with basic ergonomic strategies in mind is beneficial in many ways, including promoting productivity and focus, and helping to avoid discomfort and social isolation.
+Setting up a workspace with basic ergonomic strategies in mind is beneficial in many ways, including promoting productivity and focus and helping to avoid discomfort and social isolation.